radu-gheorghiu/ai21labs-hackathon/README.md

 After generating the image of the interior of the refrigerator, the image is sent to the [Clarifai](https://clarifai.com/) service to identify the ingredients and extract their names.

 The names of the ingredients are returned and displayed in the application's multi-select element in the visual interface.

+# License

+© All rights are reserved and this repository is **NOT** Open Source or Free.
+You cannot modify or redistribute this code without explicit permission from the copyright holder.